Honestpuck/jss_tools/README.md

 A tiny file with an example of the old style and new style.
 For more examples look in `test.py`.

+### compliance.py

+Real world example.
+Somebody wanted a list of Macs not running the right OS and build so I gave them the output oif this.

 #### test.py

 My code to test the script.